Nemocas/AbstractAlgebra.jl/docs/src/integer.md

 AbstractAlgebra.jl provides a module, implemented in `src/julia/Integer.jl` for making Julia `BigInt`s conform to the AbstractAlgebra.jl Ring interface.

-In addition to providing a parent object `JuliaZZ` for Julia `BigInt`s, we implement any additional functionality required by AbstractAlgebra.jl.
+In addition to providing a parent object `ZZ` for Julia `BigInt`s, we implement any additional functionality required by AbstractAlgebra.jl.

 Because `BigInt` cannot be directly included in the AbstractAlgebra.jl abstract type